-Each year the program hires two or three MACL students to help plan the Rick Gooding, the program chair.
+Each year the program hires two or three MACL students to help plan the Vancouver International Summer School and graduate conference.

 Teaching Assistant Positions

-Many of our students have worked as Teaching Assistants in the Creative Writing Program.
+Many of our students have worked as Teaching Assistants in the School of Creative Writing.
 MACL students are also eligible to take the English Department’s graduate pedagogy workshop series, which qualifies them to work as TAs for English.
 Contact the Program Chair for information on positions.

 Work Learn Program